Kremlin claims leaked US call aims to derail fragile Ukraine peace negotiations

 Russia claimed that the transcript leak was meant to disrupt ongoing US‑Ukraine peace efforts, as it accused unknown actors of interference (Getty Images)

-The leaked conversation, first published by Bloomberg, showed Witkoff advising Moscow on how to frame its appeals to President Donald Trump, adding new uncertainty to the already fragile negotiations.
+The leaked conversation, first published by Bloomberg, reportedly showed Witkoff advising Moscow on how to frame its appeals to President Donald Trump, adding new uncertainty to the already fragile negotiations.

-Ushakov said the leak appeared designed to disrupt ongoing discussions and stressed it was “premature” to suggest that a peace agreement was close.
+Ushakov said that the leak appeared designed to disrupt ongoing discussions and stressed it was “premature” to suggest that a peace agreement was close.

 "It is unlikely this is done to improve relations,” he said, adding that “someone is leaking, someone is listening, but not us."